 Adventure Medical Kits Pocket Survival Pack or Adventure Medical Kits Outfitter Kit: Adventure Medical Kit products are well priced and with an excellent reputation among outdoor types such as fishermen and hunters.
 This is a good place to start if you are looking for a kit.

-182-Piece First Aid Kit: This 182 piece first aid kit is on sales this month at Emergency Essentials for $16.99.
+182-Piece First Aid Kit: This 182 piece first aid kit is on sale this month.
 This is a basic starter kit.

 The Pill Book (15th Edition): New and Revised: For nine bucks, there is no reason not to have this book in your emergency medical kit.